 - 6 tablespoons Irish cream liqueur (Bailey's works well)

-Heat the oven 350 F/180C/Gas 4
+Heat the oven 350 F/180C/Gas 4.

 Then using the remaining butter, spread on one side of each bread slice.

-- Make one layer of bread in the baking dish by overlapping each triangle of bread, butter side up.
+Make one layer of bread in the baking dish by overlapping each triangle of bread, butter-side up.

 Repeat the layer until you fill the dish, or all the bread is used up.
 Finish with a light sprinkling of fruits.

-- In a small saucepan gently heat the milk and cream taking care not to boil the milk, it should be hot but not scalding.
+In a small saucepan, gently heat the milk and cream, taking care not to boil the milk.
+It should be hot, but not scalding.

 Add the Irish liqueur or Baileys and whisk the mixture again.
-The eggs should be light, airy and pale in color.
+The eggs should be light, airy, and pale in color.

 Then, gently press the surface to help the bread soak up the liquid like a sponge.
 Leave the pudding to one side for half an hour.

-Bread and Butter Pudding reheats well covered with aluminum foil in a hot oven.
+- Bread and butter pudding reheats well covered with aluminum foil in a hot oven.
 Do not microwave.